 The treatment for liver failure depends upon the disease condition and some of them are treatable either by medication or liver transplant.

 Some patients will get better when they receive treatment for the symptoms.
-A majority of patients’ condition is caused by virus infection, which might get better on their own.
+A majority of patients’ condition is caused by a virus infection, which might get better on their own.
 In such cases, the liver will be able to reform into a healthy organ.

 When liver failure is caused by any health condition, such as cardiovascular disease or diabetes, these can be treated using medications.
 Certain medicines might be able to reverse liver failure conditions if the medications are given at an early stage.